 What are other system integration tools that you are working on?

 With the VECTor/CT system, we are finishing the deployment of a new electrical heating system that is compatible with all our imaging systems.
 We have projects coming up where users want to combine PET imaging with the radiation therapy platform and with MRI in the same session on the same mouse.
-We developed the heating system that can be used in either one of the systems without compromising image quality.
+We developed a heating system that can be used in either one of the systems without compromising image quality.

 Furthermore, we would like to incorporate optical thermometry to monitor the animal’s rectal temperature using cabling that is housed within the gantry.
-Currently we use thermistor temperature probes when using in-gantry cabling but these contain metal which reduces CT image quality.
+Currently, we use thermistor temperature probes when using in-gantry cabling but these contain metal which reduces CT image quality.
 When using our fibre optic thermometer system we currently run the cables outside the cradle support arm.